 Your shopping cart is empty.

 When I see an old barn, I feel a sense of nostalgia.
 It’s as if I’m coming home.
 I imagine the day when neighbors, family, and friends gathered together.
 They worked to build the barn which was integral to the survival of a farming family.
-Like a swarm of bees, they used their cooperative energy to raise the roof and the walls.
+Like a swarm of bees, they used their cooperative energy to "raise the roof ".
 A barn raising was an important community ritual.
-When you stand in front of a barn, this beautiful maternal structure welcomes you through her door and into the arms of her walls and her protective roof.
-I envision all the souls who have entered her doors over the years.
+When you stand in front of a barn, this beautiful maternal structure welcomes you through her doors and underneath her protective roof.

-A barn is a temple of sorts; a haven in times of war, a comfort in times of sorrow, a warm place in times of winter storms and pounding rains.
+A barn is a temple of sorts; a haven in times of war, a comfort in times of sorrow, and a warm place during winter storms and pounding rains.
 A barn is a place of birth and of death, a place to make love, a place to lay down one’s weary head in a bed of straw.
 Through generations, the barn still stands.

 This is only visible to you because you are logged in and are authorized to manage this website.
 This message is not visible to other website visitors.